nunchuk-io/nunchuk-journal/keys-are-not-enough.md

 In the early days of Bitcoin, both the data component and the script component were incredibly simple.
 The data was usually one single public key in uncompressed form.
 The script component was similarly straightforward.
 It either involved a single operation, OP_CHECKSIG (P2PK), or a slightly longer list of operations (P2PKH), but still highly predictable.
 In those days, the addresses acted ultimately as aliases for the public keys.

-In this context, the aforementioned slogan makes sense.
-Whoever posseses the private keys can deduce the public keys.
+In this context, “not your keys, not your coins” makes sense.
+Whoever possesses the private keys can deduce the public keys.
 And from the public keys, the addresses.

-So possession of the private keys means that:
+Possession of the private keys means that:
 * We know which addresses our bitcoins are stored in, and
 * How to unlock the bitcoins, once we know the addresses.